Vanshika3003/blaz_march_22/assignments.md

 # Date:09-May-2022
 1. Write a test on DepartmentComponent to make sure that, when Save button is clicked, a new Department record is added into the table
 2. Write a test on DepartmentComponent to make sure that when the invalid DeptNo, DeptName, Capacity are entered validation messaged are displayed

+# 10-May2022

+1. Test the REST AP call from Ract Application to Node.js
+2. Test the Data Access Layer of Sequelize using Mocha and Chai for CRUD Operations.
+3. Test the Node.js REST API for (optional)
+    - GET/POST/PU/DELETE calls
+        - Make sure that methods are executing validations